-- 1. Caboolture West is developed as an integral part of the Caboolture Planning Area and designed as a well-planned town that supports lifestyle, health and wellbeing.
-A town where shops, schools, parks, jobs and community services are close to homes, within a series of 15 minute walkable neighbourhoods that are easy to walk and cycle around, supporting healthy and social lifestyles; - 2.
-Caboolture West will support and enhance the important environmental values and natural processes of the area over time by building a green infrastructure network made up of interconnected natural elements forests, wetlands, rivers and streams that work together to sustain ecological values and functions; - 3.
+- 2. Caboolture West will support and enhance the important environmental values and natural processes of the area over time by building a green infrastructure network made up of interconnected natural elements - forests, wetlands, rivers and streams - that work together to sustain ecological values and functions; - 3.
 Caboolture West will be simple, easy and efficient to get around, with improved cross-city and local connections.
 Caboolture West and Caboolture City will be linked together with efficient transport routes and public transport infrastructure, reducing vehicle kilometres travelled by ensuring that local travel is possible on foot and by bike; - 4.
 Caboolture West will support an affordable lifestyle with up to 27,000 new homes with housing choices to suit the needs of a diverse and changing population of 69,000 people, including different income groups, household types and sizes, and age groups; - 5.
 Caboolture West will have a sustainable and vibrant local economy with sufficient business, employment and education opportunities providing over 17,000 jobs and 4,000 new business opportunities.
 Jobs and businesses will be located all across Caboolture West so that more people can choose to work closer to home.
-New jobs and businesses will be located in a mixed-use town centre, local and neighbourhood centres, tertiary education facilities, health facilities and home-based business as well as an enterprise and employment area and local service business areas. - 6.
-Caboolture West will have a healthy and inclusive community with equitable access to a full range of services and facilities that meet diverse community needs.
+New jobs and businesses will be located in a mixed-use town centre, local centres and neighbourhood hubs centres, tertiary education facilities, health facilities and home-based business as well as an enterprise and employment area and local service business areas. - Caboolture West will have a healthy and inclusive community with equitable access to a full range of services and facilities that meet diverse community needs.
 This will allow for opportunities for interactions between members of the community through safe and accessible environments and developments; - 7.
 Caboolture West will support sustainable infrastructure and services in a timely manner which maximises return on investment in the long term.
-Collaboration between Council and the State Government will ensure the process of decision-making and the process by which decisions are implemented are effective in the performance of the timely delivery of Caboolture West; and - 8.
-Caboolture West will ensure urban development avoids areas of higher natural hazard risk and otherwise ensures development subject to natural hazards is compatible with the risk presented to protect people, property and infrastructure.
+Collaboration between Council, and the State Government and other major infrastructure providers will ensure the process of decision-making and the process by which decisions are implemented results in the safe, effective, efficient and equitable provision of infrastructure are effective in the performance of for the timely delivery of development in Caboolture West; and - 8.
+Caboolture West will ensure urban development avoids areas of higher natural hazard risk and otherwise ensures development subject to natural hazards is compatible with the risk presented to protect people, property and infrastructure; and - Development is consistent with land use and infrastructure outcomes in approved Neighbourhood Development Plans.